-Mark provides a specific opportunity for this kind of reflection through an intratextual connection by which Jesus' words in the Olivet discourse to his future followers who await the Parousia - among whom Mark's audience can count themselves - may be set alongside the experiences and actions of both disciples and, later, the women at the tomb.
-Unlike those who flee, 13:9-13 indicates that Jesus' future followers stand firm by divine power, that is, the power of the Holy Spirit, when called to announce the good news in the face of opposition.
+followers who await the parousia-among whom Mark's audience can count themselves-may be set alongside the experiences and actions of the disciples and, later, the women at the tomb.
+Unlike those who flee, Jesus's future followers stand firm by divine power, that is, the power of the Holy Spirit, when called to announce the good news in the face of opposition (13:9-13).
 The Spirit has been promised (1:7-8) but not yet given in the story world.
-The intratextual connection provides an audience that may be struggling to live selfsacrificially in the face of hostility and even death for what appears to be a weak message an opportunity for reflection on their own words and actions, their own baptism with the Holy Spirit, and their own experiences of and responses to fear and opposition.
+The intratextual connection provides an audience that may be struggling to live self-sacrificially in the face of hostility and even death for what appears to be a weak message with an opportunity for reflection on their own words and actions, their own baptism with the Holy Spirit, and their own experiences of and responses to fear and opposition.
 Will they imitate the women (and disciples) by refusing to speak and act according to a logic of suffering-death-glory, or will they imitate Jesus, whose deeds bore out his words, "the one who loses his life for my sake and the sake of the gospel will save it" (8:35)?